top of page

 1958

-In August of 1958 two Sister from the St. Joseph Congregation of St. Augustine (SSJ) --Sr. Mary Damian and Sr. Marie de Lourdes Ortagus-- arrived at Mercy Hospital to serve the post World War II community.
-Immaculata Academy was built adjacent to Mercy Hospital facing the shores of Biscayne Bay.
-Between August 26 to 28, the first 138 students registered for Immaculata Academy for grades 10th through 12th and by September 2, 1958, Immaculata Academy opened it doors for the first time with 153 students and three classrooms.
+In August 1958, two Sisters from the St. Joseph Congregation of St. Augustine (SSJ)—Sr. Mary Damian and Sr. Marie de Lourdes Ortagus—arrived at Mercy Hospital to serve the growing post–World War II community.
+Adjacent to the hospital, Immaculata Academy was soon established along the shores of Biscayne Bay.
+Between August 26 and 28, the first 138 students registered for grades 10 through 12.
+On September 2, 1958, Immaculata Academy officially opened its doors, welcoming 153 students into three classrooms for the start of its inaugural school year.

 La Salle High School was placed under the Christian Brothers of the Baltimore District while Immaculata was placed with the Sister from the St. Joseph Congregation of St. Augustine.
 Immaculata Academy and La Salle High School formed a co-institutional school, which shared facilities, but not faculties or principals.